-The wattled crane, Bugeranus carunculatus is the most severely threatened crane on the African continent.
+The Wattled Crane, is the most severely threatened crane on the African continent.
 Recent surveys in Botswana, Mozambique, Tanzania and Zambia, countries long thought to be strongholds for the wattled crane, show that the global population is only half of what has been reported in recent years.
 Some of the greatest losses have occurred in South Africa, where a 38 percent decline between 1980 and 2000 left the national population critically endangered.
-Only about 250 individuals remain in South Africa, mostly concentrated in isolated pockets of the KwaZulu-Natal midlands.
+Only about 235 individuals remain in South Africa, mostly concentrated in isolated pockets of the KwaZulu-Natal midlands.

 The programme works with local communities to protect the wetland habitat of this species.
+They key is to encourage private landowners to conserve the Wattled Cranes on their properties.
 Through this work both the cranes and the communities benefit, as wetlands provide resources and services to these communities in the form of clean drinking water, reeds for crafts, medicinal plants and fertile land in which to grow crops.

-The African Penguin, Spheniscus demersus, was uplisted to endangered on the IUCN Red List earlier this year.
+The African Penguin, was uplisted to endangered on the IUCN Red List earlier this year.
 The population has declined by 60.5 percent in the past 28 years, primarily due to food shortages linked to commercial fishing and recent, large-scale changes in fish distributions.
 The impacts of predation and competition (especially with Cape Fur Seals) is an increasing problem as penguin colonies shrink.
-Catastrophic oil pollution events remain a big potential threat, while chronic oiling and toxic pollutants in the oceans are increasingly problematic for African Penguins.
-The impacts of climate change are unknown but are a concern.

-The long-term goal of this project is to collect valuable information that will inform descision makers regarding the possibility of establishing new penguin colonies.?
+The long-term goal of this project is to collect valuable information that will inform decision makers regarding the possibility of establishing new penguin colonies.?
 In conjunction with this, the Department of Agriculture, Forestry and Fisheries (DAFF) is investigating competition with fishing.
 BirdLife South Africa is supporting several research programmes towards improving our understanding of the impacts of fishing on African Penguin breeding.

-The blue swallow, Hirundo atrocaerulea, inhabits short, undulating, mist-belt grasslands along the eastern South African escarpment and north-western Swaziland.
+The blue swallow, inhabits short, undulating, mist-belt grasslands along the eastern South African escarpment and north-western Swaziland.

 The South African blue swallow population of approximately 50 known pairs is locally classified as critically endangered.
 The global population, estimated at less than 1 500 pairs, is considered vulnerable.
 In South Africa (KwaZulu-Natal, Mpumalanga and Limpopo Province), their numbers have declined by more than 80 percent over the last 100 years, mostly as a result of habitat destruction caused by afforestation.

-Recent South African species uplistings include the grey crowned crane, Balearica regulorum and black crowned crane, Balearica pavonina, uplisted to vulnerable, the African penguin from vulnerable to endangered and the southern ground hornbill Bucorvus leadbeateri upgraded from vulnerable to endangered.
+Recent South African species listings include the grey crowned crane and black crowned crane uplisted to vulnerable, the African penguin from vulnerable to endangered and the southern ground hornbill Bucorvus leadbeateri upgraded from vulnerable to endangered.

-Only one species was downlisted, the corncrake’s crex crex, from near threatened to least concern.
+Only one species was downlisted, the Corncrake crex, from near threatened to least concern.
 South african Birds of all shapes and sizes face extinction.